yousuf3825/health_companion_pro/README.md

-# SehatLink Pro
+# MedConnect Pro

 A comprehensive Flutter application designed for healthcare professionals including Doctors and Pharmacies to manage consultations, prescriptions, and medicine requests.
 This is a static frontend application built specifically for Android platforms.

 ## Overview

-SehatLink Pro bridges the gap between healthcare providers by offering a unified platform for:
+MedConnect Pro bridges the gap between healthcare providers by offering a unified platform for:
 - **Doctors**: Manage patient consultations, create prescriptions, schedule appointments, and track medical history
 - **Pharmacies**: Handle prescription fulfillment, medicine inventory, and patient medicine requests